 Keep Protecting Yourself After the Disaster

-On Monday, Jan.
-24, California Governor Jerry Brown declared a state of emergency for 50 counties, including Los Angeles County due to the La Tuna Fire in the hills near Burbank and parts of the City of Los Angeles.
+On Sunday, Sept.
+3, California Governor Jerry Brown declared a state of emergency for Los Angeles County due to the La Tuna Fire in the hills near Burbank and parts of the City of Los Angeles.
 We remind affected consumers to beware of being overcharged and businesses to avoid violating price gouging laws.